| | | |

 Instructions

-6. If you want your peppers to be a little spicy leave a few of the seeds from hot peppers.
+6. If you want your peppers to be a little spicy, leave a few of the seeds from the hot peppers.

-7. Slice peppers in a food processor to get a thin slice.Β
+7. Slice peppers in a food processor to get thin slices.

-8. Add the sliced pepper in a large pot or plastic container.
+8. Add the sliced peppers to a large pot or plastic container.

 9. Add enough white vinegar until all the peppers are covered with the white vinegar.